kingofings/tf2_x64_external_patching/README.md

 # What this patch does

-This Patch removes the distance limit from the Backscatters minicrit by patching a JBE instruction to JO
+This Patch removes the distance limit from the Backscatters minicrit in CTFGameRules::ApplyOnDamageModifyRules() by patching a JBE instruction to JO